CryptosporidiosisA07.2

 TherapyThis section has been translated automatically.

-• Spontaneous healing possible after 10-14 days in immunocompetent patients.
+Spontaneous recovery possible after 10-14 days in immunocompetent patients.

-• In HIV-infected persons: if necessary, initiate, continue or optimize HAART.
+In HIV-infected persons: initiate, continue or optimize HAART if necessary.

 Progression/forecastThis section has been translated automatically.

-• Severe and prolonged courses in patients with disorders in the cellular and humoral immune response.
+Severe and prolonged courses in patients with disorders of the cellular and humoral immune response.

 ProphylaxisThis section has been translated automatically.